 - Factoring is not a loan, meaningless debt on your balance sheet;

 - Funding grows as your receivables grow.

 Also Read: 10 tips for SME Financing in 2019

 What are the different types of Invoice Factoring?

 Your business can factor a single invoice on a one-time basis.
-The most expensive type of factoring as the risk is concentrated into one single invoice.
+The most expensive type of factoring as the risk is concentrated into one separate invoice.